 Before you begin

-- If you are using Crowdmark for the first time, we highly recommend requesting a Crowdmark training session prior to using the tool.
+- If you are using Crowdmark for the first time, we highly recommend attending a Crowdmark training session prior to using the tool.
 You can also review all of Crowdmark's documentation on getting started as an Instructor.

 - For the Assigned Assessment workflow, students will not require access to a printer, as Assigned Assessments are are different than Administered Assessments which require printed QR codes.